windstep/quill-video-resize-module/README.md

 Each module is described below.

-#### `Resize` - Resize the image
+#### `Resize` - Resize the video

-Adds handles to the image's corners which can be dragged with the mouse to resize the image.
+Adds handles to the video's corners which can be dragged with the mouse to resize the video.

 The look and feel can be controlled with options: